Our 2018 Colchester Highland Games & Gathering will again have a Ceilidh Dance Party.

-On the left is a sample of the 'Strip the Willow' dance, you will note the fast speed and sometimes the ladies being hoisted up in the air.
+On the left is one version of the 'Strip the Willow' dance.
+You will note the fast speed and sometimes the ladies being hoisted up in the air.
 This is filmed in Scotland where most of the dancers have been dancing since they were small.

 An Introduction to Scottish Ceilidh Dancing

 Ceilidh Dancing = Dancing Reels & Jigs = Controlled Abandon!

 Come and abandon yourself to dance.
 Feel free, have fun and laugh.
 There are no strict rules in our classes.
 Once you have learned the basic steps you are free to perform them to your own level.
 Every class is different and various dances will be learned throughout the classes in addition to the exercises.

 Our dances will be shown in low and high impact where applicable.